pjb3/unable-to-find-module-for-dev-menu/README.md

 Now the changes will appears.

-Next, make another small change, like change the text back to "Home Screen!"
+Next, make another small change, like change the text back to "Home Screen?"

 You should now see the "Unable to find module for DevMenu" error.